Edriane0226/Group-3-Supply-Chain-Management-System---CHAKANOKs/README.md

 # CodeIgniter 4 Application Starter

+This repository contains the CHAKANOKs Supply Chain Management System (Group 3): a CodeIgniter 4-based application for managing inventory, purchase requests, suppliers, deliveries, and user roles within a supply chain workflow.

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.